AmicableNinja98/AmicableNinja98/README.md

+## Hi, I'm Mario 👋🏻
-Hi, I'm Mario Ruiz, a young software developer who enjoys backend 💻.
+My name is Mario Ruiz, a young software developer who enjoys backend 💻.

 * 📊 Hard worker and extremely determined to learn and grow.
 * 📱 Experience with mobile development using Flutter and Kotlin with Jetpack Compose.